 Thor Broadcast High Density H.264 Encoder H-HDPerformux-XX, specifically designed and made to handle up to 24 HDMI inputs and output via 1MPTS or 24SPTS.
-This unit has a full functioning GUI (Graphical User Interface) that Thor has designed to help navigate creating all of your H.264 Streams with MPEG 1 Layer 2 Audio.
+This unit has a full functioning GUI (Graphical User Interface) that Thor has designed to help navigate creating all of your H.264 Streams with MPEG 1 Layer 2 Audio or AC3 Audio Passthrough.
 Additionally you have a single ASI output that will mirror the MPTS output.
 Specifically featuring the QR code, Logo, and OSD insertion for cable operators that require this feature.
 Furthermore it has PID remapping, PCR and PSDI adjusting and editing as well.
 This 1RU unit can replace an entire headend with the high density 24 HDMI input chassis with easy operation and Thor Broadcast's leading warranty and free tech support from our lab in Los Angeles.

 H-HDPerformux-4 4 channel HDMI to IP H.264 Encoder Streamer